Abhay0215/Abhay0215/README.md

 ## 🔨 Skills & Experience

 - Built multiple **full-stack applications** with features like:
-  - ✅ RESTful API design and integration
+  - ✅ RESTful API design and AI integration
   - ✅ MongoDB schema modeling using Mongoose
   - ✅ Form validation, error handling, and status codes
   - ✅ Authentication and protected routes using JWT